 Sweet and Sour Pork

-This sweet and sour pork is full of flavor, and one of our favorite main dishes.
-Try pairing this with Homemade potstickers, Better than takeout chow mein, or Easy ham fried rice.
+This Sweet and Sour Pork is full of flavor and one of our favorite main dishes.
+Try pairing it with homemade potstickers, chow mein, or ham fried rice.

 How to Make Sweet and Sour Pork